Student Conduct Code

-A respondent may appeal the outcome of a hearing in writing to the Vice Provost for Student Affairs or divisional designee (or their designee) within five (5) business days of the date of the notice of outcome on the sole grounds of:
+A respondent may appeal the outcome of a hearing in writing to the Office of Student Conduct (or their designee) within five (5) business days of the date of the notice of outcome on the sole grounds of:

 - A procedural error that could have affected the determination or sanction(s);

 - New information that was not available at the time of the investigation or hearing and that could reasonably have affected the determination or sanction(s); and

 The appeal is not a re-hearing of the case, but an opportunity to provide a written statement specifically stating the grounds for the appeal and any supporting information.
 The burden is on the respondent bringing the appeal to demonstrate why the finding or sanction should be altered.
 Appeal requests will be denied if there are insufficient grounds for the appeal.